Install with npm

 Note: The library automatically validates Content-Encoding headers when parsing Response objects, rejecting unsupported compression formats.

-By default, the library only supports well-tested compression formats: gzip, deflate, and deflate-raw.
-If you need to use newer formats (like Brotli) that your runtime supports but the library hasn't explicitly added yet, you can enable experimental mode:
+By default, the library only supports well-tested compression formats: gzip and deflate.
+Some runtimes may support additional formats like deflate-raw or Brotli, but these are runtime-dependent and not guaranteed.
+If you need to use these formats, you can enable experimental mode:

 import { parse } from 'web-csv-toolbox';